-According archaeological records, scientist believe that mankind began using tools about 600,000 to 700,000 years ago.
+According to archaeological records, the scientist believes that mankind began using tools about 600,000 to 700,000 years ago.
 This period was called the

 “Pleistocene, or Glacial, Epoch”